infowijs/frontend-assignment-proxy/readme.md

 This application creates a simple proxy server that fetches RSS feeds from NOS and returns them.
 It helps bypass CORS restrictions when accessing NOS feeds from a browser-based application.

-This tool is only used during a code assignment for the hiring of our frontend developer position.
+This tool is only used during the code assignment for the hiring of our frontend developer position.

 ## Installation